whage/thesis/thesis.md

 Class hierarchies together with method overriding (providing different or extended implementations in child classes) is the primary vehicle of subtype polymorphism that is made possible by dynamic method dispatch.

+#### Difference between subtyping and inheritance
+> In Go the line between inheritance and composition is pretty blurry [...]
+> Syntactically, inheritance looks almost identical to composition.
+> [@oo-inheritance-in-go]

+Go is a good example of how subtyping is a different concept from inheritance.
+Structs (a collection of related attributes) with methods resemble classes of classical OOP languages but in Go there is no subtype polymorphism
+(or any kind of polymorphism) for stucts.
+Struct types can embed other stuct types where the embedder type gains access to the methods of the embedded type.
+This provides a limited form of inheritance.
+The embedder type however doesn't become a subtype of the embedded one.
+Most programmers are trained to think in a classical object oriented way where derived classes not just inherit from, but also become subtypes of their parents.
+I also come from such a backgroud and in my experience, learning the basics of Go and using it in a procedural style is simple.
+Once we had to write more complex type relationships and resort to the language's object oriented features, it became much harder and I was stuck for a good while trying to understand how my familiar object hierarchies can be expressed with this language.

 ### Parametric polymorphism - Generics
 Sometimes called "compile-time polymorphism", parametric polymorphism means that concrete types are abstracted away from the implementation and type parameters (or type arguments) are used instead.
 This way type checking can still be done